Ask an R.D.: Are Eggs Healthy and Do They Cause High Cholesterol?By Carole Anderson Lucia

 According to experts, it’s the amount and type of fats and carbohydrates in your diet, along with your genetics, that have the greatest impact on the cholesterol in your bloodstream — not just the cholesterol in the foods you eat.1,3

 “Of all the fats found in foods, trans fats affect blood-cholesterol levels the most by causing your body to produce more LDL cholesterol.
-It’s also important to limit your saturated fat intake to no more than 10% of your daily calories,” Rodriquez explains.
-“The types of fats in eggs are mainly monounsaturated and polyunsaturated, which are actually good for you in small amounts, especially if you use them in place of trans fats.
-Eggs also contain a small amount of saturated fat which can increase both HDL (the “good” kind of cholesterol) and LDL cholesterol levels, so it’s beneficial to be mindful of your consumption, but not necessary to eliminate it from your diet.”6
+It’s also important to limit your saturated fat intake to no more than 10 percent of your daily calories,” Rodriquez explains.
+“The types of fats in eggs are mainly monounsaturated and polyunsaturated, which are the healthy fats you want to be eating more of.
+Eggs also contain a small amount of saturated fat which can increase both HDL (the “good” kind of cholesterol) and LDL cholesterol levels, so it’s beneficial to be mindful of your consumption: note that this is an in-between fat and is not necessary to completely eliminate from your diet.”6

-Rodriquez adds that saturated fats are the visible type found in poultry and meats, as well as in full-fat dairy products; trans fats are the type found in many cakes and pastries.
+Rodriquez adds that saturated fats are the visible type found in poultry and meats, as well as in full-fat dairy products, coconut, and chocolate (the latter of which are good!); trans fats are the type found in many cakes and pastries.

 According to Harvard Health, numerous studies — looking at literally hundreds of thousands of people over decades — have shown that moderate egg consumption of up to one egg per day does not increase the risk of heart attacks, strokes or other cardiovascular diseases for the majority of people.2 However, if you have diabetes or heart disease, or if you are at risk of developing heart disease, it may be advisable for you to limit your egg consumption to three eggs per week; be sure to check with your doctor.2